jessemcg/geek-dictation/README.md

 	echo type hello | dotool

-### Place Geek-Dication in Home folder
+### Place Geek-Dictation in Home folder
-All of these instructions assume that geek-dication scripts are in your home folder.
+All of these instructions assume that geek-dictation scripts are in your home folder.
 For a quick way to so this:

 	git clone https://github.com/jessemcg/geek-dictation.git